vipzhicheng/logseq-plugin-lock-screen/README.md

 ![screencast](./screencast.gif)

+## Features

+* Support keyword search.
+* Support remote and local image.
+* Support PNG, JPEG and GIF.
+* Last keyword can be saved permanently.

 ## Usage

 When you trigger lock screen, it will show you a random backgroud with a pattern lock which like the Android lock screen.